 I had a falling out with Robert the Telepathic Gila Monster.
-We had been sharing thoughts amenably until I unwisely mentioned Yuval Harrari's book on the next stage of human evolution, Homo Deus, recommended by my friend D.L. (see "Lasken's Log" at https://laskenlog.blogspot.com/ -sorry, links aren't working on this page) which predicts that in the near future, in our command of ourselves and our environment, we'll be godlike.
+We had been sharing thoughts amenably until I unwisely mentioned Yuval Harrari's book on the next stage of human evolution, Homo Deus, recommended by my friend D.L. (see "Lasken's Log" at https://laskenlog.blogspot.com/) which predicts that in the near future, in our command of ourselves and our environment, we'll be godlike.
 Robert told me gila monsters attained this "godhood," or "awareness" as he calls it, long ago without the fanfare humans require, which I was willing to accept, but then he asserted that humans could not attain godhood because we're too fucked up and don't want to be aware anyway.

 "What do you mean we don't want to be aware?"
 I asked, "What else would we want?"

 "What else?
 You want to have sex with each other night and day."
 Robert has learned a lot about humans.
 "At least gilas have a season for mating and male combat.
 You have one season: mating and male combat."